agarsev/quevedo/NOTES.md

     schema is wrong. maybe.
 - [ ] In test, compute a confusion matrix (at least for classify) for deeper inspection
+- [ ] If there are no folders under "real", the web interface should offer the default one even if the directory is not physically there.
 - [ ] Use https://docs.python.org/3/library/collections.html#collections.Counter
     in test
 - [ ] IMPORTANT Add license file, and license information for the dependencies.